amilakanishka/-jobsdata-au/README.md

 - Tas Tudor
 - Babette Blanquet

-In this project, our goal was to help Australians visualize the Data job market in a few clicks.
+This project provides insights into the Australian Data job market.
 You can check our [Data Jobs app](https://datajobs-au.herokuapp.com/) on Heroku.

 ![App](Application/static/img/website-gif.gif)